-[Version 2018, validation packages: PV-SCH.0000006, PV-SCH.0000007]
+[Version 2019, validation packages: PV-SCH.0000018, PV-SCH.0000019]

 The programme of study of the MSc in Chemistry spans one and a half years, corresponding to 90 ECTS credits.
 The courses (UE) of the MSc correspond to 60 ECTS credits in total.
-They consist of 6 modules, and a mandatory 7th Research module consisting of two laboratory courses and an extended research report.
+They consist of 4 compulsory modules (42 ECTS) and of 2 elective modules (18 ECTS) to be chosen among the thematic modules.

-The students must choose 5 modules among the thematic modules, as well as the mandatory Research module MO.CH.4900 consisting of 2 laboratory projects - to be carried out in two research groups of the Department of Chemistry, each project being the equivalent of 3 full-time weeks - and one written report (bibliography).
+The compulsory Research module MO-SCH.4900 consists of 2 laboratory projects - to be carried out in two research groups of the Department of Chemistry, each project being the equivalent of 3 full-time weeks - and one written report (bibliography).
 These three parts have to be carried out in a field of a module followed by the student.